killianmuldoon/cluster-api/docs/proposals/20220330-topology-mutation-hook.md

 Variable definitions supplied externally by an External Patch Extension though a Variable Discovery Hook can change when the definition in the External Patch Extension changes.
 This can lead to a clash where variables that previously had the same name and definition no longer have the same definition.

 Mitigations:
-* Variable Discovery Hooks allow addressing variables using namespacing, where the variable name is prefixed by the name of the External Patch Extension.
+* Variable Discovery Hooks allow addressing variables using namespacing, where the variable value setting includes the name of the Patch as a namespace.
 * ClusterClass authors should pro-actively test any changes to ClusterClasses and associated Runtime Extensions to avoid clashing variable definitions.
 * External Patch extension authors should extensively document their patches, variables and usage.